courjimen/techtonica-assignments/API-Project/README.md

     -title  <br>
     -author <br>
     -format
-5. Send the request and in the response section you will be able to view your new data in postman and when you refresh your local host
+5. Send the request.
+You can view your new data in the response section and when you refresh your local host.

 **PUT**
 1. Select PUT from the color coded tab dropdown and you will need to insert this url: http://localhost:3000/books/ID_NUMBER